polkascan/py-substrate-metadata-docs/docs/zeitgeist/swaps.md

 ---------
 ### InsufficientLiquidity
-Liquidity provided to new CPMM pool is less than `MinLiquidity`.
+Liquidity provided to new CPMM pool is less than the minimum allowed balance.

 ---------
 ### InsufficientSubsidy